docksal/docksal/docs/behat.md

 It should be same as in **behat.common.yml** for docker part.

 ### Add Behat debug configuration
 Open *Run/Debug Configurations* (menu item *Run->Edit Configurations...*).
-In openned windows on left side add new Behat configuration:
+In opened windows on left side add new Behat configuration:

 ![](img/behat-run-debug-configuration.png)